Ringette Skating Skills

 Lateral Movement

-Lateral movement on skates is essentially the ability to move side to side either moving in a forward or backward direction.
+Lateral movement on skates is essentially the ability to move side to side either sometimes while also moving in a forward or backward direction.
 A critical component to lateral movement in most cases is having adequate hip mobility.
 Being able to move in lateral directions increases an athletes ability in all planes of motion, therefore increasing their ability change direction efficiently.